Fort Sumter

 Spotsylvania County had a couple of horrifying battles.
 The first is dubbed “The Battle of the Wilderness.”
 This was the first major battle of the Overland Campaign.
 Grant pushed Lee’s army toward Richmond in an attempt to destroy it, and on May 5th, it all came to a head.
 This bloody battle left over 3,700 soldiers slaughtered due to heavy assaults and vicious fires.
 Neither side won.

 The second battle is known as The Battle of Spotsylvania Courthouse and occurred soon after the Battle of the Wilderness.
-Both the Union and Confederates mounted assaults over 14 days.
+Both the Union and Confederates mounted attacks over 14 days.
 The bloodiest battle occurred on May 12th, when Grant attacked “Mule Shoe” with 20,000 troops.
 The fighting lasted for 20 hours, which caused this area to be called “Bloody Angle.”
-Both sides declared victory despite massive losses.
+Both sides declared victory despite huge losses.

 Antietam